quynhchristinavu/pquynhvu.github.io/content/home/publications.md

 ---
 # An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
+widget: pages
-widget: publications
+widget_id: publications

-# This file represents a page section.
+headless: true # This file represents a page section.
-headless: true

-# Order that this section appears on the page.
+weight: 40 # Order that this section appears on the page.
-weight: 40

 title: Publications
 subtitle: